Archdiocese of Vancouver: Oblates of Mary Immaculate years

-On 14 December 1863, the Apostolic Vicariate of British Columbia was erected on territory split off from the Diocese of Vancouver Island).
-A French priest, by the name Louis-Joseph D'Herbomez, from the Oblates of Mary Immaculate, became the first Vicar Apostolic of the newly formed territory.
+On 14 December 1863, the Apostolic Vicariate of British Columbia was erected on territory split off from the Diocese of Vancouver Island.
+A French priest, Louis-Joseph D'Herbomez, from the Oblates of Mary Immaculate, became the first vicar apostolic of the newly formed territory.
 He was soon ordained Titular Bishop of Miletopolis in 1864 and served the Catholic community until his death in 1890.

 On 2 September 1890, the pre-diocesan Apostolic Vicariate of British Columbia becomes the Diocese of New Westminster.
-Another Oblate of Mary Immaculate French Bishop, Pierre-Paul Durieu, took over the responsibilities and served the community until his death in 1899.
+Another Oblate of Mary Immaculate French bishop, Pierre-Paul Durieu, took over the responsibilities and served the community until his death in 1899.
 On July 27, 1894, during his tenure, the US Territory of Alaska was lost in the creation of the Apostolic Prefecture of Alaska.

-Another French Bishop, Augustin Dontenwill, took governance of the Diocese of New Westminster in 1899 and served the community until he resigned, to become the Superior General of the Oblates of Mary Immaculate, in 1908.
+Another French bishop, Augustin Dontenwill, took governance of the Diocese of New Westminster in 1899 and served the community until he resigned, to become the superior general of the Oblates of Mary Immaculate, in 1908.
 Under his tenure the Holy Rosary Church was commissioned.